Common-Ground-DAO/CGPluginLib/README.md

 - **Type Safety**: Full TypeScript support with shared type definitions
 - **Permission Locked**: Configure mandatory and optional permissions to access features like the user accounts or camera/microphone access
 - **Request Types**:
+  - `getContextData`: Base context of the plugin: user id, plugin id, and the roles it is allowed to give.
   - `userInfo`: Get details about the current user including roles
   - `communityInfo`: Get community details including available roles
   - `userFriends`: Get the mutual friends of the current user
 - **Action Types**:
   - `giveRole`: Assign roles to users (if plugin has permission)
+  - `navigate`: Move to another page inside Common Ground or open a new tab somewhere else

 ## How does it work?